Home Energy Efficiency How-to: Rebates and Renovations

 Renovating your home for energy efficiency can help improve the comfort, climate resilience and indoor air quality of your home, while also reducing greenhouse gas emissions.
 We've put together some resources that can help your project succeed.

-Now's a great time to be improving the efficiency of your home as the province, federal government, and the RDN all have generous funding programs available to help cover the costs.
+Now's a great time to be improving the efficiency of your home as the province, the federal government and the RDN all have generous funding programs available to help cover the costs.

 - Other webinar recordings that might interest you can also be found here.